Supreme Court says California worship restrictions violate religious rights

 “The Supreme Court has misconstrued religious freedom to mean religious privilege and placed the health of the American people in jeopardy,” she said in a statement.

-The state’s restrictions were challenged by South Bay United Pentecostal Church in Chula Vista, and Harvest Rock Church in Pasadena.
+The state’s restrictions were challenged by South Bay United Pentecostal Church in Chula Vista and Harvest Rock Church in Pasadena.
 Another group, Harvest International Ministry, has facilities throughout the state.

-Charles LiMandri, who represented South Bay on behalf of the Thomas More Society, said in a statement that Newsom’s unprecedented restrictions “demonstrated a flagrant disregard for California’s citizens and their deeply and sincerely held religious beliefs . . .
+Charles LiMandri, who represented South Bay on behalf of the Thomas More Society, said in a statement that Newsom’s unprecedented restrictions “demonstrated a flagrant disregard for California’s citizens and their deeply and sincerely held religious beliefs. . . .
 It is time for the United States Constitution to be honored in the State of California.”

 A district court judge and a divided panel of the U.S. Court of Appeals for the 9th Circuit had found that the state’s restrictions were appropriately tailored to respect religious rights but also to protect the public.